 A) The tooth's enamel is treated with an acidic conditioner.

-Now at this point the tooth's surface has only been covered with just a very thin layer of bonding agent.
-So to give the dental restoration its needed bulk and shape successive, layers of a dental restorative material called "dental composite" are added incrementally onto this bonded sublayer until the restoration takes its proper form.
+So to give the dental restoration its needed bulk and shape, successive layers of a dental material called dental composite (see below) are added to the initial sublayer until the restoration takes its needed form (animation frame #3).

-Each additional of layer dental composite that is placed creates a chemical bond with the bonding agent sublayer and/or a previous layer of dental composite.
-Notice that we said a chemical bond is created as opposed to a mechanical bond like that which exists between the bonding agent and the etched enamel surface.
+Notice that we said a chemical bond is created, as opposed to a mechanical one like that which exists between the bonding agent and the etched enamel surface.

 Bonding to tooth dentin.